Appendix L: Temporal Grounding — Why Time × Time = Space

 5.2 Why Continuous Fails

-Continuous connection seems efficient but fails because:
+Continuous connection seems efficient but fails for four distinct reasons:

 3. No Hebbian contrast: "Fire together, wire together" requires a not-firing baseline.
 Continuous firing saturates synapses.
+You need silence to distinguish signal from noise.

 5.3 The 2-Change Delta